 NATO is also helping its Allies by sharing information and best practices, and by conducting cyber defence exercises to help develop national expertise.
 Similarly, individual Allied countries may, on a voluntary basis and facilitated by NATO, assist other Allies to develop their national cyber defence capabilities.

 Recognising that cyber defence is as much about people as it is about technology, NATO continues to improve the state of its cyber defence education, training and exercises.

-NATO conducts regular exercises, such as the annual Cyber Coalition Exercise, and aims to integrate cyber defence elements and considerations into the entire range of Alliance exercises, including the annual Crisis Management Exercise (CMX).
+NATO conducts regular exercises, such as the annual Cyber Coalition Exercise, and aims to integrate cyber defence elements and considerations into the entire range of Alliance exercises, including the Crisis Management Exercise (CMX).
 NATO is also enhancing its capabilities for cyber education, training and exercises, including the NATO Cyber Range, which is based at a facility provided by Estonia.

-To enhance situational awareness, an updated Memorandum of Understanding on Cyber Defence was developed in 2015.
-This updated MOU is now being concluded between NATO and the national cyber defence authorities of each of the 29 Allies.
+To enhance situational awareness, an updated Memorandum of Understanding (MOU) on Cyber Defence was developed in 2015.
+This updated MOU is being concluded between NATO and the national cyber defence authorities of each of the 29 Allies.
 It sets out arrangements for the exchange of a variety of cyber defence-related information and assistance to improve cyber incident prevention, resilience and response capabilities.